Test Coverage and Compliance#

 Exposed via perSystem.checks.compliance, which:

-• Boots a NixOS VM with the compliance module applied
+• Boots a NixOS VM with the compliance module enabled

 • Is runnable with nix flake check or nix build .#checks.<system>.compliance